lambrospetrou/oxford-msc/plain-text/ch-experiments.md

 It would be more beneficial to integrate some compression techniques into the serialization since the standard compression algorithms are slower than us by several factors.

+### D-FDB - Distributed query engine for FDB

+In this section we will report some results for the distributed query engine developed around FDB.
+Unfortunately, due to lack of time we were not able to do exchaustive experimental evaluation of the end-to-end system or try complex queries.
+The current results however, show that there is a lot of improvement to be gain using D-FDB and that it surely is a major step in the development of FDB as a complete database engine.